migraf/fhir-kindling/docs/add.md

 !!! note
     As with all the methods of the library, there are asynchronous and synchronous versions of the methods presented here.
-    Simply add `_async` to the method name to use the asynchronous version.
+    Simply add the `await` keyword and append `_async` to the method name to use the asynchronous version.

 ## Uploading a single resource